-I always believe that Shapes are the building block using which you can add any type of graphic to your PowerPoint slide -- most content that you can select on the slide such as ungrouped tables or charts, Shapes, or even a video clip works so much like a Shape.
+We always believe that Shapes are the building block using which you can add any type of graphic to your PowerPoint slide.
+Most content that you can select on the slide such as ungrouped tables or charts, Shapes, or even a video clip works so much like a Shape.
 Learn to format shapes, and you can use the same tricks to format these other slide objects.
-As part of this Learn PowerPoint series, I already have covered many such topics and more are continuously being added -- today's tutorial shows how you can quickly add a shape to your PowerPoint slide.
+As part of this Learn PowerPoint series, we already have covered many such topics and more are continuously being added.
+This tutorial shows how you can quickly add a shape to your PowerPoint slide.

 Figure 1: Slide with Blank layout